-The NSCB safeguarding guide on FGM provides further information and guidance and it can be found within the interagency safeguarding procedures.
+The NSCP safeguarding guide on FGM provides further information and guidance and it can be found within the interagency safeguarding procedures.
 Tho Home Office has a free e-learning module which you can access on our e-learning training page.

 Safeguarding children and young people against radicalisation and violent extremism

 Radicalisation is defined as the process by which people come to support terrorism and extremism and, in some cases, to then participate in terrorist groups.

 Extremism is vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
 We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas (HM Government Prevent Strategy 2011).

 Keeping children safe from these risks is a safeguarding matter and should be approached in the same way as safeguarding children from other risks.

 The NSCP safeguarding guide ‘safeguarding children and young people against radicalisation and violent extremism’ provides further information and guidance and it can be found within the interagency procedures.

 The National Crime Agency’s Child Exploitation and Online Protection Command (CEOP) (formerly the Child Exploitation and Online Protection Centre) works with child protection partners across the UK and overseas to identify the main threats to children and coordinates activity against these threats to bring offenders to account.
 They protect children from harm online and offline, directly through NCA led operations and in partnership with local and international agencies.

 Child Sexual Exploitation (CSE) Concerns Network (Operation Striver)